Contrast-Security-OSS/docs/content/user/ui/settings/Integrations.md

 ## Generic Webhook Integration

-TeamServer also supports a generic webook integration.
-Generic webhooks allow you to receive notification on any URL that receives POST messages.
+Contrast also supports a generic webook integration.
+Generic webhooks allow you to receive notifications on any URL that receives POST messages.
 We currently support a basic format with the fields 'title' and 'message'.

 ### Example